FAQs for IRS Innocent Spouse Relief

 What are erroneous items?

 Erroneous items can be unreported income or incorrect deductions and/or credits, or incorrect cost basis for capital gains or losses.
+For example, imagine that your spouse claimed a $10,000 deduction for advertising expenses for their business, but they never actually paid for that much advertising.
+That is an example of an erroneous item for an innocent spouse claim.

 Will the IRS contact my former spouse?

 If you file for innocent spouse relief, the IRS will contact your former spouse and give him or her the option to participate in the process.
 There are no exceptions to this rule, even if you were a victim of abuse.
+However, the IRS will not reveal your contact information to your ex-spouse.
+Note that if your request is denied and you appeal to the Tax Court, your personal details may become a public record.
+To protect yourself, you should work with a tax professional who can help you navigate this situation.

 What forms do I need to file for innocent spouse relief?